MK99MA/SoMoE-19/README.md

 # Soccer Mod - 2019 Edit
-A edited Version of Marco Boogers SourceMod plugin aimed at Counter-Strike:Source soccer servers I merely edited and added stuff without any real knowledge, so expect some heavily improvable code.
+An edited Version of Marco Boogers SourceMod plugin aimed at Counter-Strike:Source soccer servers I merely edited and added stuff without any real knowledge, so expect some heavily improvable code.

 ### If you used a previous (edited) version of soccermod: